Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Reciprocal theorem for droplets

 \subsection{Singularity solutions}

-Following \citet{stone2001inertial}, we also consider the \textit{auxiliary} problem of a point source located at the origin.
+Following \citet{stone2001inertial,raja2010inertial}, we also consider the \textit{auxiliary} problem of a point source located at the origin.
 The reason why this solution is necessary is that, in the previous \textit{auxiliary} problem $\div \hat{\textbf{U}}= 0$.
 Hence, as demonstrated below the previous \textit{auxiliary} solutions are unable to provide a formula for the trace of the first moment using the reciprocal theorem.
 Because we also aim to compute the traces of the second moment of forces, one also need the solutions of a point force and a potential dipole.
-These two classes of solutions, i.e., point source and point force (and their derivatives), obey the non-homogeneous Stokes equations, respectively.
-Where $\textbf{Q}^{(n)}$ and $\textbf{R}^{(n+1)}$ are two arbitrary $n^{th}$ and $(n+1)^{th}$ order tensors, respectively.
-Similarly, the $\grad^{(n)}$ denote $n^{th}$ order outter product of gradients vectors.
-The operator $\odot$ represents the contraction product on the $n^{th}$ common indices.
-Both equations are completed by the continuity equation $\div \textbf{u}_{o}$.
-The solution of the point source and point force read,
+These two classes of solutions, i.e., point source and point force (and their derivatives), obey the non-homogeneous Stokes equations,